 13 potential project locations were visited before deciding upon the Orhei institute, situated around 30 miles from Chisinau, the capital of Moldova.
 Orhei had many existing facilities including sports halls, arts rooms, a swimming pool and large grounds but these were almost never used due to short staffing, especially in the summer months, and there had been no volunteer input in Orhei for five years.
 In 2009, volunteers spent 3 weeks at the orphanage interacting with the children and staff, and piloted some basic interventions that have continued until today, including creative activities and games.

-In 2010, we expanded the project to send 2 groups of 10 volunteers, each spending 3 weeks in Orhei, and expanded again in 2011 to send 3 groups of volunteers, totalling 9 weeks of input on project.
+In 2010, SKIP Edinburgh expanded the project to send 2 groups of 10 volunteers, each spending 3 weeks in Orhei, and expanded again in 2011 to send 3 groups of volunteers, totalling 9 weeks of input on project.
 2011 also saw the introduction of our disability and postural management (DPM) intervention.
 With basic training from a qualified physiotherapist, volunteers were taught the importance of posture and movement to children with physical disabilities, and shown how to safely and effectively interact with these children to try to improve their posture and limb function.
 This was piloted with some success in 2011, and has continued through 2012 and 2013 as we expanded the project again to 4 waves of 10-15 volunteers.